 3. Chemical or Vinegar Smell

-You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
-Stephen Hurst Pack Heating and Cooling, Inc staff will do their best to complete repairs soon.
+You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+Stephen Hurst Pack Heating and Cooling staff will do their best to finish repairs soon.

-When your mini-split starts to smell, contact the HVAC pros at Stephen Hurst Pack Heating and Cooling, Inc. Many of these odors are best resolved with professional cleaning.
+When your mini-split starts to smell, contact the HVAC pros at Stephen Hurst Pack Heating and Cooling.
+Many of these odors are best resolved with professional cleaning.
 And if something has become damaged, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+You can depend on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .